 Life Adjustment Team — Supporting Your Family Members Suffering From Schizophrenia

 Outpatient treatment programs like LAT’s Assertive Community Treatment model of care are an immeasurably valuable resource in the fight against schizophrenia for families and their loved ones.
-Our team’s state-of-the-art rehabilitation techniques, comprehensive training, and in-home family support provides a robust support network to lessen the load on family caregivers and build a pathway to progress for those living with a diagnosis.
+Our team’s state-of-the-art rehabilitation techniques, comprehensive training, in-home family support, and schizophrenia caregiver support provide a robust support network to lessen the load on family caregivers and build a pathway to progress for those living with a schizophrenia diagnosis.

 Our priority is to provide the best level of care not only to our clients but to their families as well.
 At LAT, we understand the impact of schizophrenia on family members and individuals alike, and we bring winning, evidence-based strategies to the table to help you and your loved ones “Learn To Live Well.”

 Our practice is informed by 40 years of experience in community-based mobile psychiatric rehabilitation outreach and the very best training, research, and expertise in the health and behavioral fields.
-When you work with our Team, you can trust that your family is safe in the hands of highly qualified professionals with a proven track record of successfully helping people gain self-confidence, find direction, and make progress along their journeys to recovery.
-Contact us today to start your journey.
+When you work with our Team, you can trust that your family is safe in the hands of highly qualified professionals with a proven track record of successfully helping schizophrenia patients gain self-confidence, find direction, and make progress along their journeys to recovery.
+Contact us today for mental health treatment services.